Latest Update: The Stay at Home Order is extended to May 15, 2020. Wearing face masks when in public is now included in the order.

 Phone: (318) 372-8801

-H2 GO is currently offering kayak rentals at their place.
-Then you can head to the Ouachita River or Bayou Desiard!
+That being said, H2 GO Paddle is currently offering kayak rentals at their place.
+They've confirmed the ability to sanitize their gear for this activity!
+Pick up your rentals, then head to the Ouachita River or Bayou Desiard.
 Get out on the water to reeeeeally put some distance between you and people.
-Make sure to pack sunscreen, water, and snacks!
+Make sure to pack snacks, water, and sunscreen- in that order.

 Phone: (318) 396-4016